Is it possible that using certain supplements can help improve the function of your thyroid?

 But what accounts for these changes between supplements?
 Why do some supplements work very well while others don’t?

 I think it has to do with 2 main reasons (which we will go over below).

-In my mind, there are basically two main reasons as to why certain supplements function better than others.
+In my mind, there are basically two main reasons why certain supplements function better than others.